Introduction

 print("No SQL Injection vulnerability detected.")

-# Test URL
+# URL to be tested

 test_url = "http://127.0.0.1:5000/login" # Replace this URL with the one you want to test